Bread and salt: Serbia

 Bread and salt (хлеб и со) is a traditional welcoming of guests, being customary to offer it before anything else, with bread having an important place in Serbian tradition, used in rituals.
 The traditional bread, pogača, is a symbol of family unity and goodness, and salt prosperity and security for the guest.
 It is part of the state protocol, in use since the Principality of Serbia, often used when welcoming foreign representatives.

 Slovakia and Czechia

 The long-tradition of the Slovakia and the Czech Republic as Slavic countries is to welcome important visits with bread and salt.
 An example is the welcome of Pope Francis in Bratislava 2021 by president Zuzana Čaputová.

 Finland, Estonia, Latvia, and Lithuania

 In Finland, Estonia, Latvia, and Lithuania, bread and salt were traditionally given as a symbol of blessing for a new home.
-Instead of white bread, dark fiber-rich rye bread was used.
+This tradition continues today and instead of white bread, dark fiber-rich rye bread is often used.
 The tradition is still kept alive in Eastern Karelia and in Ingria by the minor Baltic Finnic peoples.

+Hungary

+In Hungary, bread, as a basic food that symbolizes and ensures the well-being, abundance, and fertility of the family, is usually used at the beginning of something, when it is characteristic to magically ensure future goals.
+It is a common folk custom to bring bread and salt to a new house, which ensures or symbolizes the well-being of the household.